 The popularity of rosé has given rise to wineries creating rosé production programs rather than treating it as a poor cousin to red and white wine.

-The cosmetic industry seems to have drunk the rose Kool-Aid, and there are plenty of new rose-infused products on the market this summer.
+The cosmetic industry seems to have drunk the rose Kool-Aid, and there are plenty of rose-infused products on the market.

 It’s true.
 A rose by any other name would be delicious.
 Rose essence and rosewater, both distillates of rose petals, are turning up in swishy cocktails at your favourite watering holes and in desserts at upscale restaurants.